waynegraham/recipes/src/recipes/sauerkraut.md

 Pack cabbage in to fermentation container

-Check after a week, will probably need 2 weeks to get to the right fermentation stage
+Check after a week, will probably need 2 weeks to get to the right fermentation stage.